maubanel/UE5-Lighting/light-functions-ii/README.md

 ##### `Step 1.`\|`ITL`|:small_blue_diamond:

 Open up **LFI_FlickerBackRoom** and adjust the parameters to taste.
 I brough down the brightness and increased the speed of the flicker.
+Play the game and look to see how dramatic it is too see the flickering light from the back of the room.

 ![](../images/line2.png)